rbuella/cfx-leon-dcpresence/README.md

-# ELRP Discord Rich Presence
+# Leon Discord Rich Presence

 This FiveM script integrates Discord Rich Presence with your ESX server, displaying player-specific details such as job, admin tags, and server information directly in Discord.